← Reference Deep-Dives Reference Deep-Dive · 15 min read

 Each layer reveals progressively deeper causation.
 By the fifth or sixth follow-up, participants often articulate needs they hadn’t consciously recognized before the conversation.
 This is the “why behind the why” that drives actual behavior rather than stated preference.

 The methodology produces measurable quality outcomes.
-Across 1,000+ interviews, User Intuition maintains a 98% participant satisfaction rate.
-Participants report that the AI interviewer feels more attentive and less judgmental than human moderators, creating psychological safety that encourages honest disclosure.
-The AI adapts its conversation style to each channel (video, voice, text) while maintaining research rigor.
+User Intuition is rated 5/5 on G2 and Capterra, and participants report that the AI interviewer feels more attentive and less judgmental than human moderators, creating psychological safety that encourages honest disclosure.
+The AI adapts its conversation style to each channel, whether video, voice, or text, while maintaining research rigor.

 The Economics of Experience Intelligence